MineIdle/MineIdle.xyz/README.md

 **MineIdle** is a secure, web-based platform designed to help users manage their own Minecraft accounts efficiently.
 It allows individuals to launch lightweight, headless Minecraft sessions via a browser-controlled dashboard—ideal for staying connected to personal or authorized servers without running the full Minecraft client locally.

 > ⚠️ MineIdle is in active development.
-It is intended strictly for **personal or authorized use only** and fully complies with Mojang’s [EULA](https://www.minecraft.net/en-us/eula) and [Usage Guidelines](http://aka.ms/mcusageguidelines).
+It is intended strictly for **personal or authorized use only** and fully complies with Mojang’s [EULA](https://www.minecraft.net/en-us/eula) and [Usage Guidelines](http://aka.ms/mcusageguidelines) to the best of its ability.

 ---